 Participants must register to attend all four events.
 A wait list has been created due to strong demand.
 Those interested in the program are encouraged to register to be added to the wait list.

 Friday, February 2 (12:30-4:00 p.m.)

 Friday, March 9 (12:30-4:00 p.m.)

 All CivEx sessions occur at the Flinn Foundation:

-From prominent advocates, to governors and presidents, almost every leader started out at the same place—as an interested resident who wants to be of service to their community or state.
+From prominent advocates to governors and presidents, almost every leader started out at the same place—as an interested resident who wanted to be of service to their community or state.
 CivEx offers a place to learn, explore, and deepen understanding of issues while connecting with other civically minded Arizonans from across the political spectrum.
-The events should result in inspiration to advance public service.

 The Arizona Center for Civic Leadership strives to continually increase the number of Arizonans involved in civic life and has been providing nonpartisan, independent civic-leadership programming since 2011.
-The center views civic leadership as requiring clear vision, deep knowledge, hard work, and a willingness to bridge differences to build consensus on solutions that advance Arizona.
+The Center views civic leadership as requiring clear vision, deep knowledge, hard work, and a willingness to bridge differences to build consensus on solutions that advance Arizona.
 The Center does not participate in or donate to campaigns for public office or ballot measures or lobby on specific pieces of legislation.
-Please note that CivEx is not open to those currently serving in the state legislature.
+Please note that CivEx is not open to those currently serving in the Arizona Legislature.